HNRS-HONORS

 3 Credits (3)

 The Sundt Honors Seminar is a unique, experience-based, interdisciplinary seminar developed and taught by the holder of the Sundt Honors Professorship for the year.
 The subject of the course will vary according to the discipline of the Sundt Professor.
 The course may include a travel experience related to the seminar topic, hosting of outside specialists, or other unique activity.
-Open to students by application.
-Students selected for the course are named Sundt Scholars.
+May be repeated up to 6 credits.